 Based on reauthorization of the Individuals With Disabilities Education Improvement Act (IDEIA), all public school systems are now required to implement a 'Response to Intervention' process for determining eligibility for special education services for students with Learning Disabilities by 2010-2011.
 This means that school districts can no longer solely utilize the discrepancy between a given student's intellectual ability and academic achievement to determine eligibility.
 Rather, eligibility decisions are based on a student's response to the scientifically-based interventions that have been implemented.

-Autism is a developmental disability significantly affecting verbal and nonverbal communication and social interaction, generally evident before age three, that adversely affects a child's educational performance.
-(A child who manifests the characteristics of autism after age 3 could be diagnosed as having autism if the other criteria of this Section are satisfied.)
+Autism is a developmental disability significantly affecting verbal and nonverbal communication and social interaction, typically evident before age three, that adversely affects a child's educational performance.
 Other characteristics often associated with autism are engagement in repetitive activities and stereotyped movements, resistance to environmental change or change in daily routines, and unusual responses to sensory experiences.
 The term does not apply if a child's educational performance is adversely affected primarily because the child has an emotional disturbance.

 Emotional Disability (includes schizophrenia but does not apply to children who are socially maladjusted, unless it is determined that they have an emotional disturbance) means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a child's educational performance:

 - An inability to learn that cannot be explained by intellectual, sensory, or health factors;